4-H Clover Project Selection Guide

 4-H Clover Project Guidelines

-The projects listed in the 4-H Clover and online are all state supported projects available to Montana 4-H members for 2019-2020.
+The projects listed are all state supported projects available to Montana 4-H members for 2021–2022.
 Each project is followed by a description and listing of the materials needed to complete the project.

 IMPORTANT NOTE: Check with your 4-H leader or Extension agent to see which projects are offered in your area.
-Not all projects listed may be available in your community.
+Not all projects listed in this guide may be available in your community.

 - Projects should be completed in order, starting with Level 1.